averdy/obsfit_mitgcm/README.md

 # How to use - A) make "obsfit" input files

 Observations input files will be specified in data.obsfit.
-For an example see xxx.
+For an example see global_oce_biogeo_bling/input_obsfit/data.obsfit

 Input files must contain the following fields: